GuiltyCat/fbvvwb/README.md

 ## For Security

 This script reject access without your home and mnt directory.
-And also reject link to upper directory or contain keyword /root/.
+And also reject link to upper directory.

-But if symbolic link exists under your home directory.
+When it comes, cp is regarded as TOP_DIRECTORY.

+But this script do not check a destination of a symbolic link.
-This script cannot prevent access to some dangerous place.
+If symbolic link that points a dangerous place exists, This script cannot prevent access to that dangerous place.

 ## Set default query (key and value) if empty
 If page is not set or negative.